AIDS Healthcare Foundation: Advocacy for reducing drug prices

 AHF engages in public advocacy for government programs to address the HIV/AIDS epidemic, including efforts to reduce drug costs.
 The organization has filed lawsuits against pharmaceutical companies regarding the pricing of HIV treatments, such as tenofovir.
-In November 2006, AHF asked Indian anti-HIV drug manufacturer Cipla to reduce the price of its combination drug Viraday from its launch price of about Rs 62,000 per year.
+In 2006, AHF asked Indian anti-HIV drug manufacturer Cipla to reduce the price of its combination drug Viraday from its launch price of about Rs 62,000 per year.
 Cipla CEO Y. K. Hamied cited taxes and custom duties on raw materials as reasons for the high price, but agreed to a price cut.

-In January 2007, AHF filed suit in Los Angeles over Pfizer's direct-to-consumer marketing of Viagra, accusing Pfizer of promoting off-label, recreational use of Viagra, and suggesting a link between Viagra, methamphetamine, and unsafe sex.
+In 2007, AHF filed suit in Los Angeles over Pfizer's direct-to-consumer marketing of Viagra, accusing Pfizer of promoting off-label, recreational use of Viagra, and suggesting a link between Viagra, methamphetamine, and unsafe sex.
 Pfizer denied AHF's claims, and mentioned that AHF had recently asked Pfizer to fund an educational program about meth.

-In August 2007, AHF began purchasing full-page ads in Indian newspapers accusing Cipla of overpricing.
+That same year, AHF began purchasing full-page ads in Indian newspapers accusing Cipla of overpricing.
 According to AHF, a year's worth of Viraday cost Rs 54,000 when sold in India, but only Rs 21,000 when exported to Africa.
 Some NGOs declined to join AHF in criticizing Cipla's drug prices, citing a potential conflict of interest: Cipla's opposition to the patent application for Viread, a component of Viraday, filed by AHF contributor Gilead Sciences.
 Gilead denied involvement in AHF's complaint, and an AHF regional chief stated that AHF also opposed Gilead's patent application for Viread.